 For centuries churches, spiritual communities, and religious organizations have been the repositories of spiritual wisdom.
 They provide community, theology, moral guidelines, classes, paths to enlightenment, Sunday, and various other services including wedding, and funeral, promises of salvation and, for some, life purpose, jobs, and careers.

 It has been the mission of the churches, spiritual communities, and religious organizations to provide guidance, and moral instruction, however many, too, have experienced corruption.
-There has been misuse of power, and authority, questionable fund raising activities, such as the selling of religious artifacts, and “dispensations” to assure salvation for self, and even departed family and, more recently, selling the idea that “prayer and tithing can eventually make you rich.”
+There has been misuse of power, and authority, questionable fund raising activities, such as the selling of religious artifacts, and “dispensations” to assure salvation for self and departed family members, and the selling of the idea that “prayer and tithing can eventually make you rich.”
+Many are encouraged to leave money to their churches in their wills.

 There has been the cloaking of inaccurate theology within entertainment, and aggressive marketing using fear to assert marketplace exclusivity, with theirs as the “one true faith,” and claims to speak for, and to know, the “will of God.”
 There have been religious “Holy” wars.

-We continue to see extremes of separation.
-School shootings.
+We continue to see extremes of separation by those who are not as yet awakened.
+Shootings.
 Terrorism.
 Demagoguery and, adherence to, ideology.
-The ways in which some treat others from the anonymity, and distance, of the Internet.
+Incivility, and the ways in which some treat others from the anonymity, and distance, of the Internet.
 Politicians, lost in their lust for power, and those who fund them, who will do, and say, just about anything to maintain the status quo.
-Businesses that continue to put profits ahead of the well being of their workers and customers.
+Businesses that continue to put profits ahead of the well being of their workers, customers, and the environment.

 © 2019 Robert Taub all rights reserved